ttrimmis/TT-Slackbot/README.md

 If you ask the Slackbot the following "Tell me the quote of the day", it will respond with a random quote pulled from an array.

-Lastly, if you ask the Slackbot "Do we have class today @orangebot", it will check whether it is Tuesday or Thursday and if it is, it will respond wiyth "It's ________ , so yes we do have class!" and if it's not Tuesday or Thursday, it will respond with which day it is and saying "No we don't have class because it's ________!.
+Lastly, if you ask the Slackbot "@orangebot Do we have class today", it will check whether it is Tuesday or Thursday and if it is, it will respond wiyth "It's ________ , so yes we do have class!" and if it's not Tuesday or Thursday, it will respond with which day it is and saying "No we don't have class because it's ________!.

 ### Running TTbot Locally